 Willard Library Newspaper Index covers the local newspapers from 1967-March 2012

 Obituaries: Request an obituary.
 Dates of obituaries occurring between 1967-March 2012 can be found in the newspaper index.
 Prior to 1967, you must know the approximate year of the obituary you are requesting.

 Digitized yearbooks are available for the five area public high schools.
 The collection currently includes: Battle Creek Central High School (1894-2002); Harper Creek High School (1962-2001); Lakeview High School (1925-2002); Pennfield High School (1979-2002); and Springfield High School (1956-1989).
 Yearbooks are accessible online with a current Willard Library card or on-site to guests.

 Authored by the city's ideal biographer, Berenice Bryant Lowe, in 1976, Tales of Battle Creek "...provides a loving, spirited, and always accurate chronicle of the who-what-when-where-why of Battle Creek's past" with more than 16 pages of photographs of early Battle Creek.
 Brought to you through a collaboration with Heritage Battle Creek.

-The Historical Images of Battle Creek collection includes more than 17,000 photographs and is comprised of four collections:
+The Historical Images of Battle Creek collection includes more than 17,000 photographs and is comprised of five collections:

 Links to books about Battle Creek and Calhoun County history, including W.K.
 Kellogg, Kellogg Co., Sojourner Truth, Underground Railroad, and C.W.
 Post.

-A collection of local interviews conducted Dave Eddy, a news host, at Access Vision.
+A collection of local interviews conducted by news host Dave Eddy at Access Vision.

 Discover the wills and probate records of your family members and ancestors to learn what they left behind.
 The Calhoun County Probate Index (1835 - 1915) will provide the the probate file number to locate the probate records for an individual.